-A University of Bonn study asked 113 subjects to wash 12 dinner place settings of dirty dishes.
+A University of Bonn study from 2011 asked 113 subjects to wash 12 dinner place settings of dirty dishes.
 Each subject was left alone in a room and observed by camera; energy, water and detergent use were measured.
 The dishes were then assessed for cleanliness following an international cleanliness standard.
 The same test was repeated using energy efficient dishwashers.

 The energy efficient dishwashers used 15 liters of water and 1-2 kwh of energy to wash 12 dinner place settings, while only two of the 113 subjects used under 20 liters of hot water.
 (40 of the hand-washers used over 100 liters of water each!).
 However, 70 of the subjects did manage to use no than 2 kwh of energy – including 27 who used 1 kwh or less.

 The way I read the results of this study, it is possible to match the energy performance of energy efficient dishwashers, or even beat their performance slightly.
 But the amount of energy saved is so small that it doesn’t justify the extra effort.
 All test subjects took at least 40 minutes to do the load, while the energy efficient dishwashers required only 15 minutes of human work for loading, starting, and unloading.
 Considering that the US EPA/DOE rates dishwasher efficiency assuming 215 loads per year, a typical handwasher would be adding 25 x 215 minutes, or 89 hours, of work to their year.
 That’s over two weeks of 9 to 5 work hours out of your life!